lvendrame/fosk/README.md

 ## ⚠️ Notes

-- Collection names are case-sensitive: "People" is different from "people".
 - Projections normally output unqualified field names (id, name), unless duplicates exist.
   In case of conflicts, names are disambiguated with their collection prefix (id, o.id).